La Belle Sauvage

 La Belle Sauvage is a fantasy novel by Philip Pullman published in 2017.
-It is the first volume of a planned trilogy titled The Book of Dust and is set twelve years before Pullman's His Dark Materials.
+It is the first volume of a trilogy titled The Book of Dust and is set twelve years before Pullman's His Dark Materials.
 It presents events prior to the arrival of the six-month-old Lyra Belacqua at Jordan College, Oxford.

 Setting

 The setting is a world dominated by the Magisterium (commonly called "the Church"), an international theocracy which actively suppresses heresy.
 In this world, humans' souls naturally exist outside of their bodies in the form of sentient "dæmons" in animal form which accompany, aid, and comfort their humans.
 An important plot device is the alethiometer, or symbol reader, of which just six are known to exist in this world.
 By setting three of the alethiometer's hands to point to symbols around a dial a skilled practitioner can pose questions, which are answered by the movement around the dial of a fourth hand.